tweakunwanted/OpenXC-Player/README.md

 ### How to install

-Use Ubuntu 18.04 and run the following:
+Use a clean Ubuntu 18.04 (not running any other OpenXC service) and run the following:

 ```sh
 curl -s https://raw.githubusercontent.com/tweakunwanted/OpenXC-Player/master/install.sh | sudo bash